 These items are provided solely for informational purposes and are not intended as a substitute for consultation with a medical professional.
 Patients with any specific questions about the items on this list or their individual situation should consult their physician.

-As a national medical specialty society, The Society for Maternal-Fetal Medicine relies on the input of any number of its committees in the development of various documents.
+As a national medical specialty society, the Society for Maternal-Fetal Medicine relies on the input of any number of its committees in the development of various documents.
 In the case of the items included in this list, the Publications Committee reviewed the literature and evidence from SMFM’s published documents for possible topics.
-A sub-group of the Committee initially developed a list of 10 items that the Committee then ranked for the top five with input and suggestions by the Society’s Executive Committee.
-The final list has been reviewed and approved by the Society’s Risk Management Committee and Executive Committee.
+For SMFM’s first set of five recommendations a sub-group of the Committee initially developed a list of 10 items that the Committee then ranked for the top five with input and suggestions by the Society’s Executive Committee.
+For SMFM’s second set of recommendations, the sub-group of the Committee developed a list of 12 items that the Committee then ranked for the top five, again soliciting input and suggestions by the Society’s Executive Committee.
+For SMFM’s third set of five recommendations, the sub-group of the Publications Committee developed a list of 10 items that the Committee ranked for the top five, again soliciting input and suggestions by the Society’s Executive Committee.
+The final lists have been reviewed and approved by the Society’s Document Review Committee and Executive Committee.

 SMFM’s disclosure and conflict of interest policy can be found at www.smfm.org